AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Travel & Transportation

 Algerian roads are overcrowded, and traffic-related accidents kill a large number of people every year.
 Drivers will encounter police and military checkpoints on major roads within, and on the periphery of, Algiers and other major cities.
 Security personnel at these checkpoints expect full cooperation.
-Motorists should be aware that terrorists and criminals employ false roadblocks as a tactic for ambushes and kidnappings, primarily in the central regions of Boumerdes and Tizi Ouzou and some parts of eastern Algeria (see Crime section above).
+Most major traffic intersections in Algiers are controlled by policemen instead of traffic lights.
+Motorists should be aware that terrorists and criminals employ false roadblocks as a tactic for ambushes and kidnappings, primarily in the central regions of Boumerdes and Tizi Ouzou and some parts of southern and eastern Algeria (see Crime section above).

 Travel overland, particularly in the southern regions, may require a permit issued by the Algerian government.
-For specific information concerning Algerian driver’s permits, vehicle inspection, road tax, and mandatory insurance, contact the Algerian embassy.
+For specific information concerning Algerian driver’s permits, vehicle inspection, road tax, and mandatory insurance, contact the Algerian Embassy in Washington, DC.

 Please refer to our Road Safety page for more information.